gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 have been developed with the aim of efficient acceleration both on CPUs and GPUs.

-The most compute-intensive parts of simulations, non-bonded force calculation, as well as possibly the PME and bonded force calculation can be offloaded to GPUs and carried out simultaneously with remaining CPU work.
+The most compute-intensive parts of simulations, non-bonded force calculation, as well as possibly the PME, bonded force calculation and update and constraints can be offloaded to GPUs and carried out simultaneously with remaining CPU work.
 Native GPU acceleration is supported for the most commonly used algorithms in
 |Gromacs|.